 Smoothness/Quietness: There’s a reason why this tire is nicknamed “whisper”… you forget it’s part of your board.
 This tire is so smooth that it gives even more meaning to the term “float life.”
 You won’t find a tire that’s more smooth or quiet.

-Value: Even though this tire will give you about 30-35% less milage than the standard Hoosier 6″ Slick, we feel like it’s still worth the extra money based on riding experience alone.
+Value: Even though this tire won’t last quite as long as the standard Hoosier 6″ Slick, we feel like it’s still worth the extra money based on riding experience alone.
 At $99.99, you’ll have the most fun on this tire which is why we still give it a 6 out of 10 on the value scale.

 Best For: Shredding streets like a ninja.